mattabullock/Baseball-GDT-Bot/README.md

 Edit settings.json with the following information:

-BOT_TIME_ZONE - time zone of the computer running the bot, uncomment the line that you want to use TIME_ZONE - time zone of the team. uncomment the line that you want to use POST_TIME - bot posts the thread POST_TIME hours before the game SUBREDDIT - subreddit that you want the threads posted to TEAM_CODE - three letter code that represents team, look this up POST_GAME_THREAD - do you want a post game thread?
+BOT_TIME_ZONE - time zone of the computer running the bot, uncomment the line that you want to use

+TIME_ZONE - time zone of the team. uncomment the line that you want to use

+POST_TIME - bot posts the thread POST_TIME hours before the game

+SUBREDDIT - subreddit that you want the threads posted to

+TEAM_CODE - three letter code that represents team, look this up

+PREGAME_THREAD - do you want a pre game thread?

+POST_GAME_THREAD - do you want a post game thread?

+SUGGESTED_SORT - what do you want the suggested sort to be? ("confidence", "top", "new", "controversial", "old", "random", "qa", "")

-STICKY - do you want the thread stickied?
+STICKY - do you want the thread stickied? (mod only)

 MESSAGE - send submission shortlink to /u/baseballbot

+PRE_THREAD_SETTINGS - what to include in the pregame threads

+THREAD_SETTINGS - what to include in game threads

+POST_THREAD_SETTINGS - what to include in postgame threads

 ---